abinashbordoloi/Anubaad_Translation_Application-NLLB-200-META/README.md

 1. Open the Anubad application on your device.
 2. Enter text in the source language.
-3. Select the target language for translation.
+3. Select the source language for translation to Assamese.
 4. View the translated text.
+5. Extract text using the phone camera for translation

 ## Contributing